jacktea/xgfs/docs/design/posix_fs.md

 All existing fs implementations embed the new interface in phases: Phase 1 introduces the types, Phase 2 wires them through `localfs`.

+### Wrapper (`vfs.FS`) and Options

+- `vfs.New(fs.Fs, vfs.Options)` is the canonical entry point frontends should use.
+The wrapper satisfies both `fs.Fs` and `vfs.PosixFs`, forwarding to the backend today and eventually injecting caching, hybrid mirroring behaviour, and POSIX emulation.
+- `vfs.Options.PassthroughOnly` (added in Phase 2) documents that we currently just return `fs.ErrNotSupported` when the backend lacks native POSIX support; future revisions will toggle shims/heuristics instead of hard failures.
+- Backends such as `localfs` expose `vfs.PosixProvider` to hand `vfs` a native adapter without forcing the backend type itself to satisfy `PosixFs`; this keeps storage-layer APIs minimal while still surfacing richer capabilities.

 ## Metadata Model